MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-iso27001-guidance.md

 #### Drift protection

 The default security configuration and secured-core settings of the platform are protected during both deployment and runtime with [drift control](/azure-stack/hci/concepts/secure-baseline#about-security-baseline-and-drift-control) protection.
-When enabled, drift control protection will refresh the security settings regularly every 90 minutes to ensure that any changes from the specified state are remediated.
-This continuous monitoring and auto-remediation allows you to have a consistent and reliable security configuration throughout the lifecycle of the device.
+When enabled, drift control protection refreshes the security settings regularly every 90 minutes to ensure that any changes from the specified state are remediated.
+This continuous monitoring and autoremediation allows you to have a consistent and reliable security configuration throughout the lifecycle of the device.
 You can disable the drift protection during the deployment when you configure the security settings.

 #### Security baseline for workload